 .
 EQUAL OPPORTUNITY EMPLOYER

 Thank you for your interest in employment with Placer County.
 Placer County is an equal opportunity employer and is committed to an active nondiscrimination program.
 It is the stated policy of Placer County that harassment, discrimination, and retaliation are prohibited and that all employees, applicants, agents, contractors, and interns/volunteers shall receive equal consideration and treatment.
-All terms and conditions of employment, including but not limited to recruitment, hiring, transfer, and promotion will be based on the qualifications of the individual for the positions being filled regardless of gender (including gender identity and expression), sexual orientation, race, color, ancestry, religion, national origin, physical disability (including HIV and AIDS), mental disability, medical condition (cancer or genetic characteristics/information), age (40 or over), marital status, military and/or veteran status, sex (including pregnancy, childbirth and related medical conditions), or any other classification protected by federal, state, or local law.
+All terms and conditions of employment, including but not limited to recruitment, hiring, transfer, and promotion will be based on the qualifications of the individual for the positions being filled regardless of gender (including gender identity and expression), sexual orientation, race (including traits historically associated with race, including, but not limited to, hair texture and protective hairstyles such as braids, locks, and twists), color, ancestry, religion (including creed and belief), national origin, citizenship, physical disability (including HIV and AIDS), mental disability, medical condition (including cancer or genetic characteristics/information), age (40 or over), marital status, military and/or veteran status, sex (including parental status, pregnancy, childbirth, breastfeeding, and related medical conditions), political orientation, or any other classification protected by federal, state, or local law.
 Please contact the Human Resources Department at least 5 working days before a scheduled examination if you require accommodation in the examination process.
 Medical disability verification may be required prior to accommodation.
-Conclusion For questions regarding this recruitment, please contact Beth LaChapelle, Administrative Technician, at email@example.com
+Conclusion For questions regarding this recruitment, please contact Jenny Junkins, Administrative Technician, at email@example.com or (530) 886-4661.

 Closing Date/Time: Open Until Filled